 Nikola Tesla in Sanctuary seems to have only ever loved Helen despite his advanced age.
 There are other attractive women on the show, but he pretty much sticks to complimenting (and harassing) Helen.

-Similar to the Good Will Hunting example above, the second season of Game Of Thrones, has a merchant try to convince Daenerys to marry him only for her to make it clear that she still considers herself married to the very dead Khal Drogo.
+The second season of Game of Thrones, has a merchant try to convince Daenerys to marry him only for her to make it clear that she still considers herself married to the very dead Khal Drogo.

 Community - Dean Pelton is clearly fixated on Jeff.